 Modern life results in dysfunction of the gut.
 This information-packed mini book presents an original, unique, and tested protocol for calming, healing, and repopulating the gut based on the model of the colonisation of the infant gut.
 This natural approach addresses destruction of biofilms and removal of pathogenic bacteria, and explains how to repopulate the gut in the way that most resonates with the natural acquisition of probiotic bacteria in the human animal.

-‘Calming and Repopulating the Gut: Fermenting for Health’ is available here on Amazon.
+‘Calming and Repopulating the Gut: Fermenting for Health’ is available here.

 - Brown K, DeCoffe D, Molcan E, Gibson DL (2012) Diet-induced dysbiosis of the intestinal microbiota and the effects on immunity and disease.
 Nutrients 4:1095-1119.

 - Donohoe DR, Garge N, Zhang X, Sun W, O’Connell TM, Bunger MK, Bultman SJ (2011).
 The Microbiome and Butyrate Regulate Energy Metabolism and Autophagy in the Mammalian Colon.
 Cell Metabolism 13(5):517-26.

 - Ingram PR, Seet JM, Budgeon CA, Murray R (2012) Point prevalence study of inappropriate antibiotic use at a tertiary Australian hospital.
 Internal Medical Journal 42(6):719-21.

 - Noverr MC, Huffnagle GB (2004) Does the microbiota regulate immune responses outside the gut?
 Trends in Microbiology.
 12:562-8.

 - Riley LW, Raphael E, Faerstein E (2013) Obesity in the United States – dysbiosis from exposure to low-dose antibiotics?
 Frontiers in Public Health 1:69. doi:10.3389/fpubh.2013.00069